EsportsResults

 Wagering turnover surpasses $17.5B as AI-driven live betting becomes a native part of the viewer experience.

 League of Legends is probably the most popular esports today and has over 80 million monthly active players worldwide.
-Fortnite with 70 million monthly active players, takes the clear 2nd place.
+Fortnite, with 70 million monthly active players, takes a clear 2nd place.

 The best esports teams